 Appropriate antibiotics are more than 90 percent effective at treating plague, if started in time.
 They are usually given via shot or IV.
 Other treatment depends on the course of the disease.

 Children should be taught never to handle sick or dead animals, especially rodents.
-Rodent control and flea control for pets can also help prevent plague.
+Rodent control and flea control for pets can also help prevent infection.

-Droplet precautions are important whenever anyone is around someone with plague, or when plague is thought to be in the air.
+Droplet precautions are important whenever anyone is around someone with plague, or when it is thought to be in the air.